Sezen Djouma

 Sezen Djouma (born 2002) is an English actress, known for Grandpa in My Pocket, a children's television series that aired from 2009 till 2014 on CBeebies.

-Djouma has also appeared in ITV's programme, Keep It in the Family, and made brief appearances in soap operas like EastEnders.
+Djouma has also appeared in the ITV game show Keep It in the Family, and made brief appearances in soap operas like EastEnders.

-Djouma has also done some live theatre work her name, including West End Live 2016 and performances in theatres like The Hackney Empire.
+Djouma has also done some live theatre work, including West End Live 2016 and performances in theatres including the Hackney Empire.
 She has been in a musical about young people, titled #OurStory.

-She performed at Move It Dance Exhibition's 'Main Stage' twice, (2016, 2017).
-Djouma attends Spirit Young Performers Company.
+She performed at Move It Dance Exhibition's Main Stage twice (2016, 2017).
+Djouma attended Spirit Young Performers Company.